normanhfz/project-1/README.md

 # project-1
-A list with 2 columns.
-To-do and done.
-With options to add and delete items
+A list with 2 columns.The two columns will be labeled  To-do and Done.
+The list will have the option to add and delete items